Dynamic Exploration-Exploitation Trade-Off in Active Learning Regression with Bayesian Hierarchical Modeling: Methodology

 QBC approach based on GPR allows us to exploit the regions in the search space where the function's behavior is uncertain i.e., discontinuities or change points.
 As indicated in \cite{Rasmussenbook}, the mean square (MS) continuity and differentiability of kernel functions control their flexibility.
 For example, let us compare GPR models with exponential, Mat\'ern $3/2$, Mat\'ern $5/2$, and squared exponential kernel functions.
 The non-differentiable exponential kernel generates the roughest prediction, whereas the infinitely differentiable squared exponential kernel produces the smoothest ones.
 An intermediate level of smoothness can be observed in Mat\'ern $3/2$ and Mat\'ern $5/2$ kernels which are one and two times MS differentiable respectively \cite{Rasmussenbook}.
-The sharp changes of underlying functions are captured by the rough predictions via dense queries.
+The sharp changes in underlying functions are captured by the rough predictions via dense queries.
 But the smoother prediction deviates from the underlying model at the region.
 Therefore, kernel functions with different MS continuity and differentiability behave differently where the functional form is unpredictable with discontinuity or sharp change.
 When QBC selects the data at which committee members differ the most in their prediction, it keeps exploiting that very region.

-$\bullet\quad \textbf{Maximum variance: }$ A learner's expected error can be decomposed into noise, bias, and variance \cite{cohn1996}.
-Since the noise is independent of the model or training data, and bias is invariant given a fixed model, minimizing the variance is intuitively guaranteed to minimize the future generalization error of the model \cite{settles.survey}.
-The maximum variance strategy queries the data at each iteration where it has the highest variance predicted by the regression model.
-Eq.~(13) provides the Gaussian process posterior covariance, and the diagonal elements of $\text{cov}(\hat{\mathbf{f}})$ provide the predicted variance, $\mathbb{V}$ which is the acquisition function in this strategy.
-The next data is queried following Eq.~(13).
+$\bullet\quad \textbf{Maximum variance: }$ This strategy defines the acquisition function as the variance predicted by the regression model\cite{yang}.
+A learner's expected error can be decomposed into noise, bias, and variance \cite{cohn1996}.
+Since the noise is independent of the model or data, and bias is invariant given a fixed model, minimizing the variance is intuitively guaranteed to minimize the future generalization error of the model \cite{settles.survey}.
+Equation~\eqref{vpred} provides the Gaussian process posterior covariance, and the diagonal elements of $\text{cov}(\hat{\mathbf{f}})$ provide the predicted variance, $\mathbb{V}$.
+The next data is queried~following,

 Since predicted variance is higher mostly in less-explored regions, it can be implemented as an adequate exploration acquisition function to query the next data \cite{yang}.